 A requirement for licence to sub-let

-– Where such a provision exists licence must be obtained from the relevant party, usually the Landlord or Management Company.
-The requirement will generally precede the letting, it is important to ensure that provision is made to obtain licence before the Tenants are due to move in.
+– Where such a provision exists, you must obtain a licence from the relevant party.
+This usually means the Landlord or Management Company.
+The requirement will generally precede the letting.
+You need to ensure you obtain the licence before the Tenants move in.

-– The requirement may also need the prospective Tenant to provide references or that the Landlord’s/Management Company’s costs are paid prior to the grant of the licence.
+– The requirement may also need the prospective Tenant to provide references.
+Or they may ask that the Landlord’s/Management Company’s costs are paid prior to the grant of the licence.